casibase/casibase-website/docs/basic/beginner-guide/add-a-model-provider.md

 ---
-title: Add a Model Provider
+title: Add an AI Model Provider
 description: Learn how to add a model provider to enhance Casibase functionality.
 keywords: [Casibase, Model Provider, Integration]
-authors: [kv-chiu]
+authors: [kv-chiu, IsAurora6]
 ---

 This document is a step-by-step tutorial designed for beginners.
 It will guide you through the process of integrating a model provider with Casibase, our powerful knowledge base system.